chrisscott/vipgo-site-template/README.md

           vip-repo: git@github.com:wpcomvip/vipsite.git
     ```
 3. Run `vagrant up --provision`.
 Keep an eye out for any console messages prepended with `VIP:`.

+## IMPORTANT

-4. **IMPORTANT**: Reboot your computer to make sure networking changes take effect.
+* If this is your first provision after installing VVV, reboot your computer to make sure networking changes take effect.
-5. Use VVV as normal and enjoy!
+* Due to username restrictions on VIP Go, the default WordPress credentials are not used.
+Instead, the following WordPress credentials must be used after provisioning:
+  * Username: `wp`
+  * Password: `wp`
+* Running `vagrant up --provision` is required after any change to `vvv-custom.yml`.
+This is non-destructive and will also update the VIP Go mu-plugins.